I did not start out to fly planes!!

 The basis for my writings are a body of knowledge shared by back country and mountain pilots as well as my own experiences flying and teaching in the mountain west.
 The new book, Mountain, Canyon, and Backcountry Flying is the result of two years of intense research and writing, as well as collaboration with my co-author, R.K.
 “Dick” Williams and many other experts in the field.
 I want to especially thank backcountry pilot extraordinaire, Mike Dorris, of Sawtooth Flying Service for his long time mentorship and advice.
 Additionally, I owe much of my attitudes about flying to one of my personal heroes, the late Jim Larkin, WWII Pilot, Forest Service Pilot, back country pilot, and Idaho Aviation Hall of Fame inductee.
 Jim’s vast knowledge, experience, advice, and humor have been a source of constant inspiration to me, as is his memory.

-I have now given almost 4000 hours of back country flight instruction, and over 140 professional presentations on mountain, canyon, and backcountry flying for various organizations throughout the United States, including AOPA, FAA, Alaska Airman Association, Idaho Aviation Association, EAA, Washington Pilots Association, Civil Air Patrol, Oregon Pilot’s Association, Columbia Aviation Association, Women in Aviation International, Idaho Aeronautics, International 99’s, State of Washington Dept. of Aviation, and more.
-I still love flying in the back country.
-My favorite place to fly in Idaho is……(you know I won’t give away that secret unless you come and fly with me!).
+I have now given about 3000 hours of back country flight instruction, and over 180 professional presentations on mountain, canyon, and backcountry flying for various organizations throughout the United States, including AOPA, FAA, Alaska Airman Association, Idaho Aviation Association, EAA, Washington Pilots Association, Civil Air Patrol, Oregon Pilot’s Association, Columbia Aviation Association, Women in Aviation International, Idaho Aeronautics, International 99’s, State of Washington Dept. of Aviation, and more.
+I still love flying in the back country in my American Champion Scout … .and now she is on floats!